mozilla/data-docs/datasets/mozetl/search_clients_daily/intro.md

 `search_clients_daily` does not include
 (`client_id` `submission_date`) pairs
-if we did not receive a ping for that `submission_date` or if the ping contained no searches.
+if we did not receive a ping for that `submission_date`.

-In other words,
-This dataset **does not include `client_ids` that do not search**.
-Note: pings with no searches can be identified in `main_summary` using the condition `where search_counts is null`.
+We impute a `NULL` `engine` and `source` for pings with no search counts.
+This ensures users who never search are included in this dataset.

+This dataset is large.
+Consider using an [ATMO Spark cluster](../tools/spark.md) for heavy analyses.
+If you're querying this dataset from re:dash, heavily limit the data you read using `submission_date_s3` or `sample_id`.

 #### Accessing the Data